11 Habits of Confident People

 3. Trust Your Instincts

-Famed author Malcolm Gladwell once said, “There can be as much value in a blink of an eye as in months of rational analysis.”
-You know your business and yourself, trust what you know.
+In the book, Blink, famed author Malcolm Gladwell said, “There can be as much value in a blink of an eye as in months of rational analysis.”
+You know your business and yourself, trust what you know and stick to it.

-Confident people are not immune to failure.
-They simply don’t let if stop them.
-Next time you make a mistake, view it as an opportunity to learn how to do the task differently next time.
+Confident people aren’t immune to failure, they just don’t let it stop them.
+Next time you make a mistake or encounter a challenge, shift your perspective.
+View it as an opportunity to learn how to do the task differently and more successfully next time.

 6. Be Careful of Your Language